 Longboat Key, FL

-Longboat Key, FL is a lush and tropical barrier island.
-Surrounded by the sparkling blue-green waters of the Gulf of Mexico to the West and Sarasota Bay to the East, it is a favorite destination for residents and visitors alike.
-The Longboat Key beach expands over 11 miles and is lined with luxurious condos, million dollar estates, and beach access points for Longboat Key residents.
+Longboat Key, FL is a lush and tropical barrier island with miles of breathtaking beaches, offering the best in beach and bayfront lifestyles.
+Surrounded by the serene turquoise waters of the Gulf of Mexico to the West and Sarasota Bay to the East, it is a treasured destination for residents and visitors alike.
+The Longboat Key beach expands over 10 miles and is lined with luxurious condos, million dollar estates, and private beach access points.
+Whether enjoying the breeze under the palm trees, playing a round of golf along the Gulf, or water sporting — this is your slice of paradise.

 Popular Longboat Key Real Estate Searches